komanton/dicty/README.md

 10. After that, place cursor in any place you want to type something and say some phrase.
 11. Wait a second and magic will happen!

+# Punctuation
+You can use these phrases to add punctuation to your text by saying the name of the punctuation:
+* Period
+* Comma
+* Exclamation point
+* Question mark
+* New line
+* New paragraph
+*
+Notes:
+- Punctuation works in German, English, Spanish, French, Italian, and Russian.
+- In Spanish, punctuation at the beginning of the sentence, like ¡ or ¿, must be typed.

 # Linux
 ## Build Dependencies